What is UKNCSP?

 What makes this Partnership unique?

 UKNCSP differs from past collaborations by expanding beyond its strong foundation in numerical modelling to fully integrate observational data with climate models.
 This enhances the ability to monitor and predict both UK and global climate changes and their impacts.
-Unlike traditional efforts, the partnership reaches across scientific disciplines—such as hydrology, agriculture, risk assessment—to develop more comprehensive climate solutions.
+Unlike traditional efforts, the partnership reaches across scientific disciplines, such as hydrology, agriculture, risk assessment, to develop more comprehensive climate solutions.
 Through direct engagement with decision makers and businesses, the Partnership will develop tailored climate information and resources.
 This broader, multidisciplinary approach is designed to support the UK’s goals for net-zero and long-term climate resilience.

 Events

-[Newsletter] June 2025
+[Newsletter] November 2025